Australia is a great destination to travel solo and for road trips too. There are so many unique places that match any solo travel style.

-This is a great way of visiting alone Australia on a budget and saving money on accommodation which can be quite expensive for a single traveller.
+This is an excellent way of visiting alone Australia on a budget and saving money on accommodation which can be pretty expensive for a single traveller.

 I think the Gold Coast is an excellent place to be in Australia for solos too.
 Despite being a bit touristy, it does offer everything to any traveller, with a variety of fun outdoor activities, festivals and amenities that is hard to beat.

 You can also escape the crowds and drive inland to the beautiful Gold Coast hinterland for more outdoor explorations and great walks in nature.